NativeScript/docs-v7/plugins/ui-plugin.md

 >Note the `WeakRef` wrapper of the `this` argument.
 This is an important part of the listener implementation as it prevents circular references (resulting in a memory leak) between the JavaScript implementation Object literal, which is statically cached per `extend` call and the outer JavaScript instance.

 Here the NativeScript Android Bridge is used to create a new [interface implementation in JavaScript](http://docs.nativescript.org/runtimes/android/generator/extend-class-interface) and to handle the `onValueChange` method.
 When a notification from the native Picker is received, the JavaScript object associated with the event is retrieved and the special method `_onPropertyChangedFromNative` is called on it.
-This is a method on the `Proxy` class that synchronizes properties from both JavaScript and Native in a way that prevents circular updates, which may result in a StackOverflow Exception. <Comment: What is Native?
-Do you mean the native Picker or NativeScript?>
+This is a method on the `Proxy` class that synchronizes properties from both JavaScript and native Picker in a way that prevents circular updates, which may result in a StackOverflow Exception.

 ### iOS
 On iOS the generic event [UIControlEventValueChanged](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIControl_Class/index.html#//apple_ref/c/econst/UIControlEventValueChanged) raised by the `UIStepper` widget is used.
 So the approach will be to extend the base `NSObject` class, to expose a handler method and register a new instance of the extended object using the [addTargetActionForControlEvents](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIControl_Class/#//apple_ref/occ/instm/UIControl/addTarget:action:forControlEvents:) method.
 According to the [Extending Classes in NativeScript for iOS](http://docs.nativescript.org/runtimes/ios/how-to/ObjC-Subclassing#calling-base-methods-Exposed) article, the following code enables value change notifications: